 Background tiles can be 8×8 or 16×16.
 Background maps can be 32×32, 64×32, 32×64, or 64×64 tiles in size (multiplied by the tile size).
 Giving from 256×256 pixel map (8×8 tiles and 32×32 map) to 1024×1024 pixel map (16×16 tiles and 64×64 map).
 Scrolling games will typically change the map as you move through the level… to give the appearance of an even larger map.

 There is also a memory chip for color palettes (CGRAM) of 512 bytes, and a memory chip for sprite attributes (OAM) of 544 bytes, arranged as a low table of 512 and a high table of 32.
 Color palettes are 15 bits per color RBG 0bbbbbgggggrrrrr, so 512 bytes gives us a total of 256 colors.

 Sprites are 4 bytes (and 2 extra bits) each, so 512 byte / 4 gives us 128 sprites displayable at once.
 Sprites can be various sizes, from 8×8 to 64×64.
 Typically they would be 8×8 or 16×16.

 The CIC is the security chip.
 Each cartridge will need a matching chip to run.

 The cartridge itself could contain battery backed SRAM for saving games.

 On the other side of the motherboard are the audio chips.
-Together they are called S-SMP.
-And it is a system that runs independently from the CPU.
-It has it’s own processor, the SPC700.
+The audio CPU is marked S-SMP.
+It is a system that runs independently from the SNES CPU.
+This processor is a Sony SPC700 Audio CPU.
 It has it’s own 64 kB of RAM where you load the audio program, the song data, and the audio samples.